zulip/docker-zulip/README.md

 Current Zulip version: `1.9.0-rc1`
 Current Docker image version: `1.9.0-rc1-0`

+Project status: **Experimental**.
+The core Zulip community recently adopted this project, and hasn't yet cleaned it up to our satisfaction.
+We recommend using the normal Zulip installer for production usage.

 ## Overview

 This project defines a Docker image for a Zulip server, as well as